 - Standard abbreviations may be used: RBC, gm, kg, mg, ml, % (percent), / (per)

-- Abstracts cannot contain any advertising, corporate logo, trade name or a product-group message of an ACCME-defined commercial interest.
+- Abstracts cannot contain any advertising, corporate logo, trade name or a product-group message of an ACCME-defined ineligible company.
 Do not use proprietary names in the abstract.
 Generic names are typed in lowercase.

 - Splitting the results of research into multiple abstracts (i.e., minor variations of a drug treatment protocol) is discouraged.
 Abstracts chosen for oral presentation must be delivered by an author who speaks and understands English well enough to ensure satisfactory understanding and later discussion.

-- Unless otherwise indicated, all correspondence will be conducted with the primary author.
-It is assumed that in the event the abstract is accepted, the primary author will present.
+- Unless otherwise indicated, all correspondence will be conducted with the Presenting Author, who will deliver the abstract in Vancouver in the event the abstract is accepted.

 - Authors are invited to submit complete manuscripts to the Editors of The American Journal of Gastroenterology to be considered for publication.

-Abstract Length: The size limit of the abstract body is 2,500 characters, including spaces but not including title and authors information.
-Images and tables can be incorporated into the abstract, and do not count towards the 2,500 character limit.
+- Abstract Length: The size limit of the abstract body is 2,500 characters, including spaces but not including title and authors information.

 How to Submit Your Late-Breaking Abstract